asiloisad/ahk-unicode-keys/README.md

-# greek-keymap
+# unicode-keys

-Greek keyboard for technical purposes.
 A package that allows users to easily enter unicode characters into their text using [AutoHotKey v2](https://www.autohotkey.com/).

 ## Features